krzychu124/CS-AdvancedVehicleOptions/README.md

 New Category for Intercity Bus

 Support for categorizing properly Bus trailers.
-SteamID config file r1.
+SteamID config file 06-Apr-2020 for 1.9.1.

 # CS-AdvancedVehicleOptions 1.9.0